rbind/apreshill/content/blog/2021-07-26-officedown/index.markdown

 slug: officedown
 authors:
   - alison
-summary: "The most 'in a nutshell' version of the officedown package"
+summary: "The most 'in a nutshell' version of the officedown package for knitting PowerPoint slides with R Markdown."
 ---